rhythnic/meteor-mdl-ux/README.md

 * MaterialTooltip
 * MaterialDataTable

-You can find these components documented on the [MDL website](http://www.getmdl.io/index.html)(MDL).
+You can find usage instructions for these components on the [MDL website](http://www.getmdl.io/index.html).

 ##MDL CSS
-This package doesn't link to the MDL css, so that you can choose any theme.
+This package doesn't link to the MDL css file.
+This is so you can choose any theme.
 First, link to the CSS file in a head tag.
 ```
 <head>
   <link rel="stylesheet" href="https://storage.googleapis.com/code.getmdl.io/1.0.4/material.blue_grey-blue.min.css" />